PrimeTimeTran/cs-coderbook/README.md

 - As a user I can register an account.
 - As a user I can see my account information on my profile page.
 - As a user I update my account.
-- As a user I can delete my account
+- As a user I can delete my account.

 #### Post